Portable Orders for Life-Sustaining Treatment (POLST)

 The POLST form is relatively new in Washington, and many health care providers are still unaware of it.
-If your provider does not have POLST forms available, ask her or him to contact the Washington State Medical Association, or contact our office to request one by mail (not available via email).
+If your provider does not have POLST forms available, ask them to contact the Washington State Medical Association to request POLST forms.

 Properly completed, the POLST form is probably the most effective advance directive because your wishes are expressed as medical orders.